-Diligence is needed if we know and believe that trouble is on the way and there is going to be great testing and trials as the end time approaches.
+Diligence is needed if we know and believe that trouble is on the way and there is going to be great testing and trials at anytime.
 We should be prepared for whatever comes so that we can be at peace when all around us is in chaos.
 The ability to be at peace in the midst of turmoil is evidence of our faith in the Lord's promises that He will be with us and protect us.
-Our faith in Christ will give us the peace we need and our faithfulness to Christ

-(being led by the Spirit) will result in the spotless and blameless evidence of the work of the Holy Spirit in our lives.
+Our faith in Christ will give us the peace we need and our faithfulness to Christ (being led by the Spirit) will result in the spotless and blameless evidence of the work of the Holy Spirit in our lives.

 In verse 10, most translations state that the earth and its works "will be burned up."
 The NIV renders this as "will be laid bare."
 If that is the meaning, then we could logically tie verses 10 and 14 together to see that we must be concerned less about outward appearances and more concerned about the inward reality that will be seen when the trials and testing of life expose what we are made of.
-Actually, we don't have to wait until problems associated with the end times come to realize that many times the day-to-day problems we encounter will tend to show our true character.
+The day-to-day problems will tend to show our true character.